DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

 * Lines 45-1,064 are the 66 individual example validation test cases (written as SQL SELECTs)

-### What does Validation Test Case Code Look Like?
+### What does a Typiacl Validation Test Case Look Like?
-Each data validation test case is written as one or more SQL SELECT statements.
-Typically, there is an inner query that returns all rows with business validation logic applied, and an outer query that rolls it all up to a single pass or fail judgment.

-Each data validation test returns the following columns in that one rollup or summary row:
-* **tst_id**: The data validation Test ID
-* **status**: The data validation test result.
-Usually "P" for pass or "FAIL".
-However, you can invent your own status values too, such as "WARN", "SKIP", or "BLOCK"
-* **tst_dscr**: The data validation test description.

-For example, below is the SQL code for test case T031.
-It validates that no carriage return (CR) or line feed (LF) characters exist in the last_name column.
+A typical data validation test looks something like the SQL code below for test case T031.
+This test case validates that no carriage return (CR) or line feed (LF) characters exist in the last_name column.
-* Notice that you can highlight and run the inner query/SELECT to see all the specific details and relevant row data for failures
-* Notice that the outer (wrapper) query/SELECT rolls it all up to a single row rendering judgment: pass or fail with the three standard columns mentioned above*

 ```sql
 SELECT 'T031' AS tst_id
       , CASE WHEN COUNT(*) > 0 THEN 'FAIL' ELSE 'P' END AS status